 1. Jimmy Carter Presidential Library

 Deep within Atlanta lies the John Lewis Freedom Parkway, where you can find the presidential library of Jimmy Carter, a president who has sparked much debate regarding his mark on American history.
-From his beginnings as a peanut farmer in Georgia to his presidency as the 39th President of the United States, you can delve into his intriguing story here with plently of artifacts, and visuals.
+From his beginnings as a peanut farmer in Georgia to his presidency as the 39th President of the United States, you can delve into his intriguing story here with plenty of artifacts, and visuals.
 While the admission fee is quite affordable (only $12 at the time), the museum itself is in dire need of updates and appears quite neglected, which can be a bit underwhelming.
 Upon entering the museum, I had the opportunity to watch a brief film that shed light on Jimmy Carter's life.
 You'll also get to know him as a person and learn about his family.
 The most captivating part of the museum, without a doubt, was the build-up to his presidency, which provided fascinating insights into his "ground game" and featured a striking replica of his Oval Office.
 However, as it delves into his time as president, it loses some of its allure and becomes rather mediocre.
 All things considered, I must admit that this is one of the less impressive Presidential libraries I've had the chance to explore.

 1. Chattahoochie Food Works and The WorksATL